Campaign 2024: Trump getting ready to hit campaign trail

 And he touted that "when completed, it will be better than ever, and again used at upcoming rallies!"

-After living in Palm Beach, Florida, at his Mar-a-Lago resort since leaving the White House in January, Trump’s now moved north to his Bedminster golf club in New Jersey.
+After residing in Palm Beach, Florida, at his Mar-a-Lago resort since leaving the White House in January, Trump’s now moved north to his Bedminster golf club in New Jersey.

 And Saturday night at Bedminster, Trump held his first fundraising event for the newly formed Make America Great Again, a super PAC being spearheaded by top Trump adviser Corey Lewandowski.